 A project has a beginning and an end, as seen in the CAPM training.
-There are five process groups in the project life cycle: project initiation process group, project planning process group, project executing process group, project monitoring and control process group and the last one is, project closing process group.
+There are five process groups in the project life cycle: project initiation process group, project planning process group, project executing process group, project monitoring and control process group, and the last one is, project closing process group.
 During this whole project life cycle, changes may occur.
 The change management plan serves to manage these changes.

-In this article, we are going to go into the details of change management plan.
+In this article, we are going to go into the details of the change management plan.
 We are going to define the objectives of the change management plan and also how the change control system interacts with the change management plan.

 Although requirements have been determined in the Requirements Management Plan and scope has been sealed, there might be new requirements of customers or existing requirements might change.
 Then, project management plan is revised to accommodate these changes.
-Change management plan is one of the project management plans and it aims to control the changes during the project life cycle.
+The change management plan is one of the project management plans and it aims to control the changes during the project life cycle.

 If a change is approved by the change control board, then it is implemented after project plans have been revised appropriately.
 While evaluating changes, their negative effects should stay limited.
 So the project manager and the project team should create the change management plan accordingly.